 A blister is a fluid pocket in the skin which develops when the upper skin layers separate and the space between them fills with serum.
 Serum is the liquid part of the blood - it contains protective substances like antibodies.

 The appearance is of a bubble on the skin.
-Sometimes a small blood vessel will bleed into the bubble, in which case rather than being clear it will be red.
-Occasionally the contents of a blister will become infected and the contents will become cloudy as the blister may then contain pus.
+Sometimes a small blood vessel will bleed into the bubble (blood blister) in which case, rather than being clear, it will be red.
+Occasionally the contents of a blister will become infected and the the blister may then contain pus.

 Most blister formation is a self-defence strategy by the body.
-The purpose is to protect the skin beneath from further injury and encourage fast healing.
+The purpose is to protect the skin beneath from further injury and to encourage fast healing.
 The associated pain also has a protective effect.
-Blisters are caused by pressure and friction and we are therefore less likely to continue the activity that causes them if they become increasingly painful.
+Blisters result from pressure and friction and the activity causing them is less likely to continue if they become increasingly painful.

-Blisters are most common on the feet and ankles, as these are the areas most subject to heat and pressure in most people.
+Blisters are most common on the feet and ankles as these are the areas most subject to pressure in most people.

 Generally blisters may be caused by:

 - Friction - the most common cause in the feet.